splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 ### How is my Personal Access Token secured?

-On the first run the modular input will identify that your personal access token (PAT) is not encrypted.
+On the first run the modular input will identify that your personal access token (PAT) isn't encrypted.
 It will encrypt your PAT and store it in Splunk's credentials manager.
-It will replace the plaintext PAT with an md5 hash of an identifying key.
+It will replace the plain text PAT with an md5 hash of an identifying key.

-Your personal access token is only visible in plaintext from the time you configure the modular input instance until the first run.
+Your personal access token is only visible in plain text from the time you configure the modular input instance until the first run.

 ### Does the interval field access only cron syntax?